An ethnographically based linguistic documentation of Araona: a Takanan language of Bolivia

 Araona is one of five Takanan languages, all of which are spoken in Bolivia.
 Ethnologue states that there are approximately 110 speakers of the language.
 Due to recent population growth the actual number is likely larger than this (~150 speakers).
 The language is spoken on the manurimi and manupari rivers in the more remote Amazonian part of the department of La Paz in Bolivia.
 The language has been described as having a number of interesting typological features; including verb serialization, associated motion, graded tense, and ergativity.
 The communities are difficult to access, requiring approximately a week by boat.

-The deposit contains clan affiliation, kin relations, and community for each of the speakers to better understand speaker and dialectal variation.
+The collection contains clan affiliation, kin relations, and community for each of the speakers to better understand speaker and dialectal variation.

 - 120 hours of recordings (mostly video) of naturalistic speech